-Figure 9 shows the areas in the state where PWSs have incurred arsenic MCL violations in 2021.
+Figure 9 shows the areas in the state where PWSs have incurred arsenic MCL violations in 2022.
+A list of PWSs with arsenic MCL violations in 2022 is included in Appendix A.

 Figure 9: The number of PWSs with arsenic MCL violation(s) in each county.